OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Section info

-This group contains the information regarding the section itself.
+This group contains the information regarding the sections itself.

 | Name | Parent object | Mandatory |
 |--|--|--|